immunant/ibresolver/README.md

 Then [build the binaryninja API](https://github.com/Vector35/binaryninja-api#build-instructions) and build this plugin with

 ```
-make BACKEND=binja BINJA_INSTALL_DIR=/path/to/binaryninja/installation/
+make BACKEND=binja BINJA_INSTALL_DIR=/path/to/binaryninja/installation/ BINJA_API_DIR=/path/to/binaryninja/API/build/out/
 ```

-Note that `BINJA_INSTALL_DIR` is the path to binaryninja not the API.
+where `BINJA_INSTALL_DIR` is the path to the binaryninja installation which should have `libbinaryninjacore.so` and `BINJA_API_DIR` is the path to the binaryninja API build output directory which should have `libbinaryninjaapi.a`.

 ### Building custom backends

-Custom backends can be used by [building shared libraries](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html#AEN95) that define the following functions
+Custom backends can be made by [building shared libraries](https://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html#AEN95) that define the following functions
 ```
 // Checks if the backend supports the given architecture.
-Here `arch_name` is the suffix of the QEMU build (e.g. qemu-x86_64, qemu-arm).
+Here `arch_name` is the suffix of the QEMU build (e.g. "x86_64" for qemu-x86_64, "arm" for qemu-arm).
 extern "C" bool arch_supported(const char *arch_name);

 // Checks if the given instruction is an indirect branch.
 extern "C" bool is_indirect_branch(uint8_t *insn_data, size_t insn_size);
 ```

-Note that the name of the shared library should be prefixed by "lib" and have the extension ".so".
+Note that the name of the shared library should be prefixed by "lib" and have the file extension ".so".
+Building shared libraries requires passing the `-shared` flag to the compiler and possibly `-l`, `-L`, or `-Wl,-rpath=` depending on what it links against (e.g. if using C++ pass `-lstdc++`).
+See the link above for more details.

+For an example of a custom backend see `backend_demo.c` which is a C version of the simple backend and additionally prints to stdout when a `blx` or `callq` instructions are found.
+To build this backend use `make demo` and pass the resulting `libdemo.so` to QEMU as described below.

 # Usage

-To run QEMU with the plugin using the built-in backend do
+To run QEMU with the plugin using the built-in backend use

 ```
 $ /path/to/qemu -plugin ./libibresolver.so,arg="$OUTPUT_CSV" $BINARY